myseq/notes/Python/better.md

-# Tips for BETTER Python
+# Notes for BETTER Python

 ### Use built-in function instead of using for-loop)
 ```python